LEANNA MAE .ORG

 That word has become rarely spoken in some circles and outright criticized in others.
 For some, it conjures up ideas of legalism and, perhaps, feelings of imperfection.
 It often has a negative connotation to it in our modern Christian culture.
 Modern day mainstream Christianity has left this topic behind.
 In other groups, it is a focal point of the faith-based lifestyle.
 What does it mean to you?
 What have you been taught about holiness and righteousness?

 What does it mean in the bible?
 We know God is holy and righteous.
 He is the Holy One.
 The bible also says that we are to be holy, called to be separate and set apart as God’s holy people.
-But what does that mean specifically?
+What does that mean specifically?
 How are we supposed to be living?
 Or what are we supposed to be not doing?
-Let’s take a look at what the scriptures say.

 A people set apart